This post was originally published on 20 March 2020 and updated on 16 March 2021.

 If you are, this Ultimate Guide is for you.

 It’s for anyone who wants to play the Sunday Million for the first time, but for whatever reason has yet to take that step.

-Whether it’s because you don’t think you have the experience, or the timing just isn’t quite right.
-Or because your bankroll doesn’t stretch that far.
+Whether it’s because you don’t think you have the experience… or the timing just isn’t quite right… or because your bankroll doesn’t stretch that far.

-It’s easy for those reasons to sounds pretty persuasive when they echo in our heads.
+Those things sound pretty persuasive when they echo in our heads.

 But while you might not think it right this second, the timing actually IS right.
 Your experience IS enough.

 And your bankroll?

 We’re about to show you why you don’t really need much of that.

 What we ARE talking about is transforming you from the player you are now into the player you’ve always wanted to be.